-Intuitively, what this all means is that, in order to count as having introspective access to some aspect of your self, you must not only be able to represent that aspect, but you must be able to use that representation - step through it, so to speak, in what we informally call "problem-solving mode" - in such a way that this introspective deliberations can serve as one way of doing what is being introspected about.
-This might seem like a luxury, since after all there are things we can think about (such as how we ride a bicycle) that we can't simulate in virtue of reasoning with those thoughts.
-But one of the advertised powers of introspection is its ability to énable us to do things differently from how our underlying architecture would have done them.
-If we can't do them (introspectively) in the same way the architecture would have done them (non-introspectively), there seems little chance that we will be able to move beyond our base level capabilities.
+In order to count as having introspective access to some aspect of your self, not only must you be able to represent that aspect; you must also be able to use that representation-to step through it, so to speak, in what we informally call "problem-solving mode" in such a way that this introspective deliberations can serve as one way of doing what is being introspected about.
+At this level of generality, the characterisation should not be contentious-though in some cases it might seem like a luxury, since after all there are things we can think about (such as how we ride a bicycle) that we cannot simulate in virtue of reasoning with those thoughts.
+But one of the advertised powers of introspection is its ability to enable us to do things differently from how our underlying architecture would have done them, had we not introspected.
+Moreover, cognitive introspection is thinking about thinking, two instances of the same type of activity-as opposed to thinking about bicycling, where the thinking and the bicycling are at least in some sense rather different.22 And if a system cannot at least think or reason (introspectively) in the same way (modulo timing) that it would have had it not done so introspectively, there seems little chance that it will ever be able to move beyond its base level capabilities.
 This is part of what causal connection demands.
-Thus, according to our account, although I can think about how I ride a bicycle, since I can't ride a bicycle by thinking about it, I can't call those thoughts causally-connected introspection.
+Thus, according to our account, although I can think about how I ride a bicycle, since I cannot ride a bicycle by thinking about it, my bicycleriding thoughts do not qualify for the label causally-connected introspection.